TransGirlCodes/Phylogenetics.jl/README.md

 **The Julia package for Analysis of Phylogeny and Evolution**

-**Note: Myself, and so Phylogenetics.jl are now contributing to the Bio.jl project, which aims to bring a bioinformatics suite to Julia.**
+**Note: Myself, and so Phylogenetics.jl are now contributing, as one of the coredevs, to the Bio.jl project, which aims to bring a bioinformatics suite to Julia.**
 **Phylogenetics.jl is becomming the Bio.jl 'phylo' module, and almost all working Phylogenetics.jl code has been incorporated.
 Whilst any contributions to this repository are welcome and I shall move changes to the phylo module of Bio.jl in due time, consider instead getting involved in the Bio.jl project and forking one of the Bio.jl repos =]**

 # Installation